dapphub/dapptools/src/dapp/README.md

 which demonstrates that if we give the password `42`, it is possible to withdraw from the vault.

+When using symbolic execution for more complex tests, you may begin running into the SMT timeout, which bounds how long the hevm will try to execute a particular part of your code before bailing.
+If your tests begin failing with "`SMT Query Timeout!`", consider increasing it using the `--smttimeout` flag or `DAPP_TEST_SMTTIMEOUT` environment variable (the default timeout is 60000 ms).

 For more reading on property based testing and symbolic execution, see [this tutorial on the Ethereum Foundation blog](https://fv.ethereum.org/2020/12/11/symbolic-execution-with-ds-test/).

 ### Invariant testing